Statistical learning on randomized data to verify quantum state approximate k-designs: Introduction

 \section{Introduction}

-Random number generation has a vast range of applications ranging from information security \cite{Schneier} and networking \cite{Guang,Seetharam}, playing board games, lotteries, and gambling \cite{hull1962random, marsaglia2003random}.
-However, it is very costly and almost impossible to generate a \textit{genuinely random} string of numbers, especially in the deterministic classical world.
-For practical purposes, \textit{pseudorandom} number generators are used where a deterministic computer algorithm creates a sequence of numbers that appear to be \textit{statistically random} when compared to a fully independent set of random variables \cite{Marsaglia1990, James1990, park1988random, Blum1986}.
+Random number generation has a wide range of applications, including information security \cite{Schneier}, networking \cite{Guang, Seetharam}, board games, lotteries, and gambling \cite{hull1962random, marsaglia2003random}.
+However, it is very costly and almost impossible to generate a genuinely random string of numbers, in the deterministic classical world.
+For practical purposes, pseudorandom number generators are used where a deterministic computer algorithm creates a sequence of numbers that appear to be statistically random when compared to a fully independent set of random variables \cite{Marsaglia1990, James1990, park1988random, Blum1986}.
 Thus, the average value of the pseudorandom distribution will not be distinguishable from the average value of a perfect random distribution.
-Similarly, in combinatorial mathematics, there are finite sets of $k$ variables whose distribution has the same average value as that of the infinite set of fully independent random variables and are referred to as classical $k$-designs \cite{bannai1979tight, bannai2009survey,emerson2003pseudo, stinson2004combinatorial}.
+Similarly, in combinatorial mathematics, one can define classical $k$-designs which are indistinguishable from truly random distributions up to $k$-moments. \cite{bannai1979tight, bannai2009survey,emerson2003pseudo, stinson2004combinatorial}.